The 20 Best Spinocerebellar Ataxia Type 4 Doctors Near Me in Nebraska, US

 English

-Robert Sundell is a Neurologist in Omaha, Nebraska.
+Robert Sundell is a Neurologist practicing medicine in Omaha, Nebraska.
 Dr. Sundell is rated as an Experienced provider by MediFind in the treatment of Spinocerebellar Ataxia Type 4.
-His top areas of expertise are Memory Loss, Epilepsy with Myoclonic-Atonic Seizures, Myoclonic Epilepsy, and West Syndrome.
-Dr. Sundell is currently accepting new patients.
+He is also highly rated in 36 other conditions, according to our data.
+His clinical expertise encompasses Memory Loss, Epilepsy with Myoclonic-Atonic Seizures, Myoclonic Epilepsy, and West Syndrome.

 Experienced in Spinocerebellar Ataxia Type 4